tysmithnet/mcfly/README.md

 # McFly
-WinDbg Time Debugging Analysis Extension
+*A time travel extension for Windows*

 The new Windbg from Microsoft comes with a powerful extension to allow for forward stepping and backward stepping.
 This allows the user to effectively go both foward and backward through time, hence the name McFly.

+### Motivation
+The introduction of time-travel debugging radically changed the capabilities of the Windows debugger.
+By using the existing powerful capabilities of Windbg along with the new time travel features, we can create a timeline of interesting changes inside the process during execution.
+It can help answer questions like:
+1. What system calls were made?
+1. What strings were in memory half way through the trace?
+1. How does a hashing algorithm work?
+1. What is throwing a null reference exception?

+##### Target Audiences
+1. Security researchers
+1. Application developers
+1. The curious

 ### Features
 1. Index register and memory values before and after any instruction